portfolio-performance/portfolio-help/docs/en/reference/view/securities/all-securities.md

     - Debug: Show server response: If the security is linked to an online data provider, you can view the HTTP response from that server.

-    - Configure online update ...: this option will display the Securities attributes panel with the Historical Quotes tab selected; see [File > New](../../file/new.md#historical-quotes).
+    - Configure online update ...: this option will display the Securities attributes form with the Historical Quotes tab selected; see [File > New](../../file/new.md#historical-quotes).

     - Search for suppliers of historical prices ...: displays the first step of the [File > New](../../file/new.md#file-❯-new) wizard.